Talking with children about child sexual abuse: why it’s important

 Listening to children’s concerns

 Sometimes when you’re talking, your child might tell you things or share concerns.
-There are a couple of steps to take when this happens:
+It’s important to listen to your child and believe them, even if what they’re saying is hard to understand.

 Saying ‘no’: helping children stand up for themselves

 It’s never a child’s responsibility to protect themselves from abuse.
-But learning to say no to unwanted touch or activity is an important part of children standing up for themselves and setting their own boundaries.
+But learning they can say no to unwanted touch or activity helps them stand up for themselves and set their own boundaries.

-It’s also important for your child to accept it when other people say no to them.
+It’s also important for your child to accept it when other people say no to unwanted touch or behaviour.
+Respecting other peoples’ personal boundaries is part of learning to ask for respect for your own boundaries.

 It can help to practise these situations.
-For example, you could get your child to practise saying no politely if they don’t like something.
-Then practise what to do if it doesn’t stop and they feel unsafe – for example, standing up tall and saying loudly, ‘Stop it!’, ‘No, I don’t like that!’ or ‘Stop!
-It’s my body, and I say what goes!’
+For example, you could get your child to practise saying no politely if they don’t want to do something.
+And then practise a louder, more assertive ‘No!’ if it doesn’t stop and they feel unsafe.
+And let your child know that in an emergency, it’s OK for them to yell for help.

-Feeling unsafe: helping children recognise physical warning signs
+Feeling unsafe: helping children recognise early warning signs

-Children’s bodies give them warning signs when something is wrong or they don’t feel safe.
+Children’s bodies give them early warning signs when something is wrong, they feel uncomfortable, or they don’t feel safe.
 These signs can happen in many unsafe situations.
-If your child can recognise the signs in any unsafe situation, your child should be able to recognise the signs in a sexually unsafe situation too.
+Helping your child to recognise these warning signs is part of helping them to recognise unsafe situations.

-For example, for younger children, you might say, ‘When you feel unsafe you might feel funny in the tummy, your heart might beat fast, or your body might feel hot, shaky or wobbly’.
+For example, for younger children, you might say, ‘When you feel unsafe, you might feel like you have butterflies in your tummy, your heart might beat fast, your body might feel hot or shaky, or you might feel like you have jelly legs’.

 For older children, you might say, ‘When you feel unsafe your heart might pound, your muscles might feel tense or tight, your hands might be sweaty, you might get goosebumps or feel hot, or you might feel like you’re going to be sick’.